graygilmore/grunt-shopify-sass/README.md

 # grunt-shopify-sass

-> Concatenate your Sass files defined by the @@import order.
+> Concatenate your Sass files defined by the @import order.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`